Documentation

 type DirCacher string

-DirCacher implements the Cacher using a directory on the local filesystem.
-If the directory does not exist, it will be created with 0750 permissions.
+DirCacher implements Cacher using a directory on the local disk.
+If the directory does not exist, it will be created with 0755 permissions.
+Cache files will be created with 0644 permissions.

 type Goproxy ¶